Ben McLemore: Houston Rockets (2019–2021)

 On July 23, 2019, McLemore signed with the Houston Rockets.

 On December 5, 2019, McLemore led the Rockets in scoring with a season-high 28 points, on top of career-best 8-of-17 shooting from behind the three-point arc in a 119–109 win against the Toronto Raptors.
 On December 7, 2019, McLemore finished with 27 points on 10-of-15 field goal shooting (5-of-9 from beyond the arc) in a 115–109 win against the Phoenix Suns, which is the first time he has contributed more than 25 points in consecutive games in his career.

 On April 3, 2021, the Rockets waived McLemore.

 Los Angeles Lakers (2021)

 On April 6, 2021, McLemore signed with the Los Angeles Lakers.
 On April 8, he made his debut in a loss against the Miami Heat, scoring 6 points off the bench.

 Portland Trail Blazers (2021–2022)

 On August 5, 2021, McLemore signed with the Portland Trail Blazers.
 He made his debut for the team on October 23, scoring six points in a 134–105 win over the Phoenix Suns.

-Shandong Hi-Speed Kirin (2023-present)
+Shandong Hi-Speed Kirin (2023)

-On January 31, 2023, McLemore signed a one-year contract with the Shandong Hi-Speed Kirin.
+On January 31, 2023, McLemore signed a one-year contract with the Shandong Hi-Speed Kirin of the CBA.

+AEK Athens (2023)

+On August 6, 2023, McLemore signed with AEK Athens of the Greek Basket League and the Basketball Champions League, his first European club.
+His contract was terminated by mutual agreement in December 2023.

+Río Breogán (2023–2024)

+On December 22, 2023, McLemore was announced as Club Baloncesto Breogán's new signing for the remainder of the 2023-24 Liga ACB and Basketball Champions League season.
+He will wear number 7 for the Galician club.

+Yukatel Merkezefendi (2024–2025)

+On August 22, 2024, he signed with Yukatel Merkezefendi of the Basketbol Süper Ligi (BSL).